2022 Salam Award

-The winner, finalists, and honorable mentions for the 2020 Salam Award for Imaginative Fiction have been announced:
+The winner, finalists, and honorable mentions for the 2022 Salam Award for Imaginative Fiction have been announced.

-The Salam Award, “a short story award to promote science fiction and related genres of writing in Pakistan,” is an annual award open to original fiction of 10,000 words or fewer written in English by authors who must be “currently residing in Pakistan, or be of Pakistani birth/descent.”
-Judges for this year’s award were Ellen Datlow, A.T.
-Greenblatt, and Sami Shah.
+The Salam Award, “a short story award to promote science fiction and related genres of writing in Pakistan,” is an annual prize open to original fiction of 10,000 words or fewer written in English by authors who must be “currently residing in Pakistan, or be of Pakistani birth/descent.”
+Judges for this year’s award were Aamer Hussain, Shiv Ramdas, and Paul Tremblay.
 The official award page lists the winning prize as Rs 50,000, publication on the Salam Award site, review by a literary agent for potential representation, as well as review by an editor for possible publication.

 For more information, see the Salam Award site.

 While you are here, please take a moment to support Locus with a one-time or recurring donation.
 We rely on reader donations to keep the magazine and site going, and would like to keep the site paywall free, but WE NEED YOUR FINANCIAL SUPPORT to continue quality coverage of the science fiction and fantasy field.